ollprogram/TwitchDiscordBridge/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

-Write here a short description of the feature you want
+Write here a short description of the feature you would like to see implemented

 ### Story